-Ward followed Dynamic Sociology with an array of treatises–The Psychic Factors of Civilization (1893), Outlines of Sociology (1898), Pure Sociology (1903), and Applied Sociology (1906)–all of which advanced his theory that human intelligence, cultivated by government-sponsored education, could and should be used to plan and shape society for the betterment of all.
+Dynamic Sociology was followed by The Psychic Factors Civilization, (1893), Outlines of Sociology ((1898), Pure Sociology (1903), and Applied Sociology (1906).
+Wardian sociology was a dynamic science that sought to establish the facts concerning human association and to put those findings in the service of humankind.
+Ward believed that there was no shortage of ability, only of opportunity.
+More clearly than others at that time, he saw the influence of environment on talent and intellectual ability.
+“Like plants and animals, humans have latent capacities, which simply require opportunity for their development,” Ward wrote.
+He also wrote an array of treatises – The Psychic Factors of Civilization (1893), Outlines of Sociology (1889), and Applied Sociology (1908) – all of which advanced his theory that human intelligence, cultivated by government education, could and should be used to plan and shape society for the betterment of all.
 His challenge to Social Darwinism became known as Reform Darwinism.
-His belief in the role of government in changing the environment and promoting reform led historian Henry Steele Commager to describe Ward as the progenitor and “philosophical architect” of the modern welfare state.
+His belief in the role of government in changing the environment and promoting reform led historian Henry Steele Commager to describe Ward as the “philosophical architect” of the modern welfare state.

-Lester Ward became a professor at Brown University in 1906, the same year that he assumed the presidency of the American Sociology Society.
+Ward also supported women’s freedom and rights.
+In Pure Sociology, he argued that if women were given more opportunities, they could reveal their talent and genius.
+Women used this argument in support of their demands for equal rights.
+Ward became a professor at Brown University in 1906, the same year he assumed presidency of the American Sociological Association.
 He remained at Brown until his death on April 18, 1913.
-His “mental autobiography,” Glimpses of the Cosmos (6 volumes, 1913-18), was published posthumously.
+His autobiography, Glimpses of the Cosmos, was published posthumously.